sveltejs/eslint-plugin-svelte/docs/rules/@typescript-eslint/no-unnecessary-condition.md

 > disallow conditionals where the type is always truthy or always falsy

-- :warning: This rule was **deprecated**.
+- ⚠️ This rule was **deprecated**.
 This rule is no longer needed when using svelte-eslint-parser>=v0.19.0.
-- :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.
+- 🔧 The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

-## :book: Rule Details
+## 📖 Rule Details

 **This rule is no longer needed when using svelte-eslint-parser>=v0.19.0.**